anhr/commonNodeJS/player/player.md

 ```
 <b>t</b> is current time.

-Now all points in your canvas moving to the left.
+Now all points in your canvas moving to the right.

 Also you can scale and rotate any mesh on your canvas.
 For example.
 ```